 - The reduction of the number of animals used.

 - The refinement of projects and techniques used to minimise impact on animals.

-The guidelines also describe the operational aspects pertaining to the Institutional Animal Care and Use Committee (IACUC).
-The IACUC is responsible for the oversight and evaluation of an institution’s animal care and use programmes, and ensuring that the care and use of animals for scientific purposes and all animal experimental procedures are in compliance with the guidelines.
+This section describes the operational aspects pertaining to the Institutional Animal Care and Use Committee (IACUC).
 All institutions with research facilities are required to establish their own IACUC to assume this function.
+The IACUC is responsible for the oversight and evaluation of an institution’s animal care and use programme, and for ensuring that the care and use of animals for scientific purposes and all animal experimental procedures are in compliance with the Guidelines.